Exact functor: Examples

 Every equivalence or duality of abelian categories is exact.

 The most basic examples of left exact functors are the Hom functors: if A is an abelian category and A is an object of A, then FA(X) = HomA(A,X) defines a covariant left-exact functor from A to the category Ab of abelian groups.
 The functor FA is exact if and only if A is projective.
 The functor GA(X) = HomA(X,A) is a contravariant left-exact functor; it is exact if and only if A is injective.

 If k is a field and V is a vector space over k, we write V * = Homk(V,k) (this is commonly known as the dual space).
 This yields a contravariant exact functor from the category of k-vector spaces to itself.
 (Exactness follows from the above: k is an injective k-module.
 Alternatively, one can argue that every short exact sequence of k-vector spaces splits, and any additive functor turns split sequences into split sequences.)

 If X is a topological space, we can consider the abelian category of all sheaves of abelian groups on X. The covariant functor that associates to each sheaf F the group of global sections F(X) is left-exact.

-If R is a ring and T is a right R-module, we can define a functor HT from the abelian category of all left R-modules to Ab by using the tensor product over R: HT(X) = T ⊗ X. This is a covariant right exact functor; it is exact if and only if T is flat.
-In other words, given an exact sequence A→B→C→0 of left R modules, the sequence of abelian groups T ⊗ A → T ⊗ B → T ⊗ C → 0 is exact.
+If R is a ring and T is a right R-module, we can define a functor HT from the abelian category of all left R-modules to Ab by using the tensor product over R: HT(X) = T ⊗ X. This is a covariant right exact functor; in other words, given an exact sequence A→B→C→0 of left R modules, the sequence of abelian groups T ⊗ A → T ⊗ B → T ⊗ C → 0 is exact.